Annual Technical Report 2006 on Industrial Design Information Activities submitted by The former Yugoslav Republic of Macedonia (SCIT/ATR/ID/2006/MK)

 II.
 Matters concerning the generation, reproduction, and distribution of industrial design documents and of secondary sources of industrial design information, i.e., official gazettes

-The State Office of Industrial Property of the Republic of Macedonia issues the official gazette “Glasnik”.
+State Office of Industrial Property of the Republic of Macedonia issues the official gazette “Glasnik”.
 The Gazette is issued four times yearly, every three months.
-This official gazette contains data concerning recognized industrial designs and information regarding other activities of the Office, in the country and abroad.
+This official gazette contains data concerning: industrial design applications, industrial design registration, renewals, change of data concerning industrial design owners, official decisions, and information regarding other activities of the Office, in the country and abroad.
 There are very often commentaries of actual activities in protection of the industrial property rights.
-The Office issues Annual Report for its activities in the former year.
+The Office issues Annual Report for its activities from the previous year.
 In this Report there is basic data for industrial designs.

 III.
 Matters concerning classifying, reclassifying and indexing of industrial design information according to the classification systems applied

-Industrial designs are classified according to the International Classification for Industrial Designs (Locarno Classification, Eighth Edition).
+In The State Office of Industrial Property, industrial designs are classified according to the International Classification for Industrial Designs (Locarno Classification, last edition).